Intera/redmine_time_logging_app/readme.md

 ## setup
 * make sure that "enable rest web service" is activated in redmine under "Administration" -> "Settings" -> "API". if this is not enabled, redmine will ask for username and password but wont accept it
 * move the "redmine_time_logging_app" directory from the download to your redmine instance directory to "plugins/", so that it lies at "plugins/redmine_time_logging_app"
-* on the command-line, change into the redmine instance directory and execute "bundle install"
-* if that ran successful and the file system permissions are right, the plugin should now be installed
+* if the file system permissions are right, the plugin should now be installed
 * restart redmine
 * go into redmine under "Administration" -> "Plugins" to check that it is listed